telus/tds-core/guide/design/principles.md

 * Promote the brand aesthetic
 * Reduce complexity by constraining choices
-* Customers can complete task on first attempt
+* Ensure customers can complete task on first attempt
 * Leverage usability heuristics

 ## Respect our customers